Working with children in care and care leavers

 Children’s homes St Christopher's has a long history of providing residential homes for children ...

-16+ services Semi-independent services prepare young people for living independently when they leave care.
+Semi-independent accommodation and support Semi-independent services prepare young people for living independently when they leave care.

 Outreach services We run specialist education services, therapeutic support and community outreach projects, all ...